DEFRA/ffc-development-guide/standards/kubernetes/rbac.md

 # Role Based Access Control (RBAC)
 FFC clusters enable RBAC through `RoleBinding` Kubernetes resources.

-Each delivery team will have it's own Rolebinding so permissions can be permitted or denied on a team level.

-## Development cluster
-- Platform team developers have Cluster Admin role allowing them full access to the cluster

-- Delivery team developers are restricted to only namespaces they own
+Users must be added as Cluster Admins to access Kubernetes through tools such as [Lens](https://k8slens.dev/) or [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/).

+CCoE can provide this access to users on request.